ngneat/spectator/README.md

 });
 ```

-#### Testing Single Component Angular Modules
+#### Testing Single Component/Directive Angular Modules

-Components that are declared in their own module can be tested by defining the component
+Components (or Directives) that are declared in their own module can be tested by defining the component
 module in the imports list of the component factory together with the component.
 For example:

 ```ts